AILAB-CEFET-RJ/gerdisc/backend/README.md

 Controllers handle HTTP requests and responses, executing the logic of the application.
 Each entity has its own controller, such as StudentsController, TeachersController, ResearchLinesController, and ResearchProjectsController, with endpoints for creating, reading, updating, and deleting data.

 - #### Service Layer
 The service layer contains the business logic of the application.
 It communicates with the data layer (repositories and database context) to perform CRUD operations on the database.
 The services are used by the controllers to perform complex operations that require multiple database queries or complex calculations.
-In Gerdisc, each entity has its own service, such as StudentService, TeacherService, ResearchLineService, and ResearchProjectService.
+In Saga, each entity has its own service, such as StudentService, TeacherService, ResearchLineService, and ResearchProjectService.

 - #### Data Layer

 The data layer consists of repositories and a database context.
 The repositories encapsulate the data access logic, while the database context provides a connection to the database and manages the entities.

 The repository is responsible for communicating with the database.
 It uses Entity Framework to perform the CRUD operations on the database tables.
-In Gerdisc, each entity has its own repository, such as StudentRepository, TeacherRepository, ResearchLineRepository, and ResearchProjectRepository.
+In Saga, each entity has its own repository, such as StudentRepository, TeacherRepository, ResearchLineRepository, and ResearchProjectRepository.
 The repositories are used by the services to access the data.

 ### Technologies Used